 Remember when LEGO printed shorts, skirts, and boots, and the back of the legs wasn't the same color as the front?
 Instead of printing, they use dual molds, so both sides have the same color.
 It's used both in the legs and arms.

-LEGO's product line is intended for children between 1-5 years old.
+LEGO's product line is for children between 1 and 5 years old.
 Compared to regular Minifigures,

 Duplo figures are more prominent and cannot be separated.
 A 2×2 DUPLO brick is twice the size of a 2×2 system brick in width, length, and height.
 DUPLO bricks are compatible with system bricks bigger than 2×2 in width and length.
 DUPLO animals, accessories, figures, and bricks are designed for small children.